-Many gas grills come with side burners that you can attach to keep smaller items warm whereas the charcoal options do not.
+Many gas grill comes with side burners that you can attach to keep smaller items warm whereas the charcoal smoker options do not.
 Gas grills also will often come equipped with lights, racks, hangers, and drawers.
 The reality is that propane smokers have more customization and accessories.
 Charcoal smokers tend to be more basic and bare bones.

 Often, the gas grill option of smokers will give you more control.
 They are made with different gauges that allow you to easily control the temperature by allowing more or less gas.

-Also, the advanced propane options come with thermostats that let you set and maintain a specific temperature.
-Propane options also tend to come with full control units on the outside of the smoker.
+Also, the advanced gas smoker comes with thermostats that let you set and maintain a specific temperature.
+Propane smokers also tend to come with full control units on the outside of the smoker.
 This tells you the time of cooking and the temperature.
-This can be very helpful for beginners.
+This can be very helpful and a lot easier for beginners.

 Other features that you may find on specific propane smokers include:

 • Safety valves that shut off any burners immediately after the extinguishing of the flame.